meteoinfo/MeteoInfoDoc/_build/html/_sources/docs/introduction.rst.txt

 Introduction
 *******************

+MeteoInfo is an intergrated framework both for GIS application and scientific computation environment, especially for meteorological community.

 MeteoInfoMap is a GIS application which enables the user to visualize and analyze the spatial and meteorological data with multiple data formats.

-MeteoInfoLab is a scientific Jython development environment with the ability of multiple array calculation and 2D plotting.
+MeteoInfoLab is a scientific computation and visualization environment using Jython scripting with the ability of multiple dimensional array calculation and 2D/3D plotting.

 It requires that Java 7 be installed on your computer.
 See the http://www.java.com website for a free download of Java if you do not have it